cmurray95/Dissertation/src/manual.md

-# User manual
+# User manual for remote.js

 ## Public Methods
 ### connect()
 - Establishes a UART connection with the webpage for writing/reading data from espruino devices

 ### Upload(url, flash)
 - Uploads code stored at url and writes to the connected device.
-Flash flag determines which area of storage code will be written to.
+Flash flag determines which area of storage code will be written to (Flash uploading is not possible for bangle devices).
 - Returns a promise indicating if the upload was succesful

 ### reset()